notepad-plus-plus/npp-usermanual/content/docs/views.md

 ## Show Symbol

-The sub-menu **Show Symbol** sub-menu will affect whether certain characters are rendered with special glyphs so that they can easily be seen or identified in the editor view, and whether certain tab and wrap guides will be visible.
-All of the toggles in this sub-menu are **_[Remembered]_**.
+The **Show Symbol**[↗](#remembered-settings "Remembered Setting") sub-menu will affect whether certain characters are rendered with special glyphs so that they can easily be seen or identified in the editor view, and whether certain tab and wrap guides will be visible.

 There are three entries that are grouped together, which can affect the rendering of certain characters with alternate glyphs.
 Please note that while the characters may be displayed differently in Notepad++, the underlying file has the normal characters encoded per the current **Language** menu settings.
-Only one of these three options can be selected at a time, and selecting a new option will un-select the old.
-If you want none of these symbol options, click on the option that is currently selected and it will be turned off.
+Only one of these three options can be selected (indicated with a check mark `✓`) at a given time, and selecting a new option will un-select the old.
+If you want none of these symbol options, click on the option that is currently selected and it will be turned off (and none of the options will have the check mark `✓`).

-* **Show Whitespace and TAB**: When selected, the space character will show as a [colored](#global-styles "Style Configurator > Global Styles > White Space Symbol") dot `·`, and the tab as a colored arrow `→` that expands to fill the width of the tab.
+* **Show Whitespace and TAB**: When selected, the space character will show as a [colored](../preferences/#global-styles "Style Configurator > Global Styles > White Space Symbol") dot `·`, and the tab as a colored arrow `→` that expands to fill the width of the tab.
 * **Show End of Line**: When selected, the carriage return character will be rendered as `CR` in a small box, the line feed character as `LF`, and a Windows two-character line ending as `CRLF`.
+(The boxed characters are colored as "reverse text", so the active [Global Styles > Default > Foreground colour](../preferences/#global-styles "see Style Configurator > Global Styles") will fill in the box and the active [Global Styles > Default > Background colour](../preferences/#global-styles "see Style Configurator > Global Styles") will define the boxed-letter's foreground color.)
 * **Show All Characters**: When selected, this is effectively both **Show Whitespace and TAB** and **Show End of Line** at the same time.

-When the **Show Indent Guide** entry is selected, a [colored](#global-styles "Style Configurator > Global Styles > Indent Guideline Style") dotted vertical line `⸽` will show where each of the tab stops are located if there are enough tabs or spaces at the start of a given line to go beyond a tab stop (as defined by the [per-language Tab settings](#language)).
+When the **Show Indent Guide** entry is selected, a [colored](../preferences/#global-styles "Style Configurator > Global Styles > Indent Guideline Style") dotted vertical line `⸽` will show where each of the tab stops are located if there are enough tabs or spaces at the start of a given line to go beyond a tab stop (as defined by the [per-language Tab settings](../preferences/#language)).

-When the **Show Wrap Symbol** entry is selected and **Word Wrap** is also enabled, there will be a little [colored](#global-styles "Style Configurator > Global Styles > White Space Symbol") arrow `↲` on the far edge of the current line if that line has been wrapped.
+When the **Show Wrap Symbol** entry is selected and **Word Wrap** is also enabled, there will be a little [colored](../preferences/#global-styles "Style Configurator > Global Styles > White Space Symbol") arrow `↲` on the far edge of the current line if that line has been wrapped.

 ## Zoom

 The **Zoom** sub-menu will allow you to **Zoom In** (enlarge the text), **Zoom Out** (shrink the text), or **Restore Default Zoom** (which will change the text size back to default settings).
 These actions all act only on the current View, so if you have two Views visible, only one will be affected.
+Zooming can also be accomplished by holding down the `Ctrl` key and using the mouse wheel to go up (enlarge) or down (shrink).

 ## Move / Clone